10 Tips for Staying Warm on Cold-Weather Hikes

 Choose a Backpack with Adequate Padding

 In addition to a frame, choose a backpack with adequate padding in the shoulder straps and back panel.
 This padding helps distribute the weight of your pack and provides extra comfort, especially during long hikes.
 Look for backpacks with breathable materials and mesh panels that help wick moisture away from your body.
-Additionally, consider backpacks with multiple compartments and pockets for better organization and easy access to your gear.
+Additionally, consider backpacks with multiple compartments and pockets for better organization and easy access to your .

 Stay Hydrated